Apollo 17: Second EVA

 Stopping at station 4—Shorty crater—the astronauts discovered orange soil, which proved to be very small beads of volcanic glass formed over 3.5 billion years ago.
 This discovery caused great excitement among the scientists at Mission Control, who felt that the astronauts may have discovered a volcanic vent.
 However, post-mission sample analysis revealed that Shorty is not a volcanic vent, but rather an impact crater.
-Analysis also found the orange soil to be a remnant of a fire fountain.
-This fire fountain sprayed molten lava high into the lunar sky in the Moon's early days, some 3.5 billion years ago and long before Shorty's creation.
+Analysis also found the orange soil to be a remnant of a lava fountain.
+This lava fountain sprayed molten lava high into the lunar sky in the Moon's early days, some 3.5 billion years ago and long before Shorty's creation.
 The orange volcanic beads were droplets of molten lava from the fountain that solidified and were buried by lava deposits until exposed by the impact that formed Shorty, less than 20 million years ago.

 The final stop before returning to the LM was Camelot crater; throughout the sojourn, the astronauts collected 34 kg of samples, took another seven gravimeter measurements, and deployed three more explosive packages.
 Concluding the EVA at seven hours and thirty-seven minutes, Cernan and Schmitt had completed the longest-duration EVA in history to-date, traveling further away from a spacecraft and covering more ground on a planetary body during a single EVA than any other spacefarers.
 The improvised fender had remained intact throughout, causing the president of the "Auto Body Association of America" to award them honorary lifetime membership.

+Third EVA

 The third moonwalk, the last of the Apollo program, began at 5:25 p.m.
 EST on December 13.
 Cernan and Schmitt rode the rover northeast of the landing site, exploring the base of the North Massif and the Sculptured Hills.
 Stopping at station 6, they examined a house-sized split boulder dubbed Tracy's Rock (or Split Rock), after Cernan's daughter.
 The ninth and final planned station was conducted at Van Serg crater.
 The crew collected 66 kg of lunar samples and took another nine gravimeter measurements.
 Schmitt had seen a fine-grained rock, unusual for that vicinity, earlier in the mission and had stood it on its edge; before closing out the EVA, he went and got it.
 Subsequently, designated Sample 70215, it was, at 17.7 lb, the largest rock brought back by Apollo 17.
 A small piece of it is on exhibit at the Smithsonian Institution, one of the few rocks from the Moon that the public may touch.
 Schmitt also collected a sample, designated as Sample 76535, at geology station 6 near the base of the North Massif; the sample, a troctolite, was later identified as the oldest known "unshocked" lunar rock, meaning it has not been damaged by high-impact geological events.
 Scientists have therefore used Sample 76535 in thermochronological studies to determine if the Moon formed a metallic core or, as study results suggest, a core dynamo.